Laura Ashton

 Laura M. Ashton (née Allen) is a Canadian executive based in Singapore.
-She is the co-founder and CEO of Low Carbon Advisors, an advisory firm headquartered in Singapore that helps companies, governments and investors around the world navigate the path to net zero.
-She founded Xunama, a business development and marketing consultancy for professional services firms, in July 2018.
+She is the co-founder and CEO of Low Carbon Advisors, an advisory firm headquartered in Singapore that helps companies, governments and investors around the world navigate the path to carbon neutrality.
+Her work in sustainable energy transition also includes independent think tank, the Centre for Strategic Energy and Resources (CSER), where she has been senior vice president since 2023.
+Ashton has spoken at several marketing- and energy-related events.